shishisizhu/continuous_neutrino/README.md

 ## Probing Guide

-Inspired by [eBPF](https://ebpf.io/what-is-ebpf/), `probe` in Neutrino refers to tiny sandboxed code snippet that could be attached to the GPU kernel at assembly level (PTX, GCNAsm, SPIR-V) in the runtime.
+Inspired by [eBPF](https://ebpf.io/what-is-ebpf/), `probe` in Neutrino refers to a tiny sandboxed code snippet that could be attached to the GPU kernel at the assembly level (PTX, GCNAsm, SPIR-V) in the runtime.
 `probe` extends a new programmable space than traditional AOT/JIT programming and provides a convenient way for observability to black-boxed GPU runtime.

-Currently Neutrino probes are written directly in assembly and is organized in [TOML](https://toml.io/en/), like the following example:
+Currently Neutrino probes are written directly in assembly and are organized in [TOML](https://toml.io/en/), like the following example:

 ```toml
 analyze_hook = "block_sched_local.py"